 Customer retention plays a crucial role in the success of a restaurant.
 It is 6-7 times more expensive to acquire a new customer than to retain an old one.
 Also, old customers tend to order and spend more and are good for the business.
 It has been seen that a mere 5% increase in repeat customers increases profits exponentially.
-Loyal customers also refer their friends, and word of mouth is still the greatest, albeit difficult way of marketing.
+Loyal customers also refer their friends, and word of mouth is still the greatest, albeit painful way of marketing.
 Read how to do Word-of-Mouth Marketing for your restaurant here.

 How to Increase the Customer Retention Rate in Your Restaurant

 While attracting new customers is vital for the restaurant business, it should never be done at the cost of old ones.
 Therefore, we have compiled a list of useful tips that can work as basic rules for retaining customers both old and new.

 1. Outstanding Customer Service

-It’s not a rocket science- an outstanding service is definitely going to keep your customers coming back for more.
-Great food at a reasonable price, with a good ambiance and hospitality, completes a great dining experience.
+It’s not rocket science- an exceptional service is going to keep your customers coming back for more.
+Great food at a reasonable price, with a good ambiance and hospitality, completes an excellent dining experience.
 Ensure that every visit, be it the first, fifth or fiftieth, is consistently a good experience.
 However, outstanding service is a vague term.
-Customers’ expectations may vary from one another, but for retaining your customers you must ensure that the service provided is remarkable and to the best of your efforts.
+Customers’ expectations may vary from one another, but for retaining your customers, you must ensure that the service provided is remarkable and to the best of your efforts.

-- Not just the quality of the food, but the quantity served and the price charged for it is also accountable for a great service.
+- Not just the quality of the food, but the quantity served and the price charged for it is also accountable for excellent service.
 You must balance the portion size and the price charged for the item to keep your food costs in check, and also keep your customers happy.

 - Next, no matter how delicious the food is, if your customers have to wait an hour just to be served an entree, they are bound to get annoyed.
 Make sure you don’t make your customers wait too long to be seated, or served.